 Tel: (345) 917 8284

-One Dog at a Time is a charity that was created to rescue and rehouse dogs and puppies.
+A charity created to rescue and rehouse dogs and puppies.
 They raise funds for dogs they pull from the pound (where they are likely to be euthanised), provide the required treatments, house and feed them.
-ODAAT aim to find permanent homes for dogs and, when necessary, pay for them to be flown to rescue partners in Tampa, New York and Toronto.
+ODAAT aim to find permanent homes for dogs and, when necessary, pay for them to be flown to rescue partners in Miami, Tampa and Toronto.
 They welcome volunteers, donations and sponsorship for individual dogs.

 Pink Ladies Volunteer Corps (PLVC)